Gloucestershire County Council’s micro-mobility trial FAQs

 1. What are the e-scooter trials?

 The Department for Transport (DfT) has introduced trials of rental e-scooters, to aid response to COVID measures, and to inform any future legislation on e-scooter use.
-The Gloucestershire trial is taking place in Gloucester and Cheltenham, and is due to last for 12 months starting from 30/09/2020 in Cheltenham, and 07/10/2020 in Gloucester.
+The Gloucestershire trial is taking place in Gloucester and Cheltenham, starting from 30/09/2020 in Cheltenham, and 07/10/2020 in Gloucester.
 The trial will provide insight into how e-scooters can contribute to a healthy and sustainable local transport ecosystem.

 Through the trials, the DfT can regulate and monitor the introduction of e-scooters as a convenient, affordable and sustainable method of transport across the UK.
 The trials were accelerated in order to alleviate pressure on public transport while social-distancing measures are in place, and provide a viable alternative to private car usage in the long-term.